sharifrahmanie/pdftojpg/README.md

-# How to run it?
-In terminal run the following line.
+How to run it?
+In terminal, run the following line.

 ``` r{}
 $ ./pdftojpg